C1. Patterns and Relationships

 The student can then express a more specific rule: "When I multiply the number of movies rented by 5, I get the amount spent."

-Explain to students that when describing a quick way to determine the value of any term (e.g., the amount spent) in a pattern, we are expressing a rule defining a functional relationship between the term number and the value of the term in the pattern.
+Explain to students that when describing a quick way to determine the value of any term (for example, the amount spent) in a pattern, we are expressing a rule defining a functional relationship between the term number and the value of the term in the pattern.

 Form teams of two students.
 Give each team a copy of Appendices 5.1A and 5.1B and read aloud the following situation: